Our Bellstory ...

 Six new bells were cast and united with four acquired from a redundant Welsh church.
-After casting, the next step has been to tune them - listen here.
+After casting, the next step was to tune them - listen here.
 See us on Taylor's fascinating website (scroll down to find Kirkham).

 6 July 2017: First Casting Session

 25 November 2016: Goodbye Bells!

 The old bells left Kirkham on 25 November 2016 for recasting at Taylor's.
 The Treble and No.4 have been sent to Holy Cross Church in Slapton, Buckinghamshire.